pods-media/pods-1155/README.md

 # ZORA 1155 Contracts

+_This repository contains additions and modifications by Pods.
+The original repo can be found [here](https://github.com/ourzora/zora-protocol)._

 The Zora Creator 1155 Contracts are the 1155 compliment to the Zora 721 Drops Contracts.
 While the 721 Drops Contracts enable creators to mint unique, non-fungible tokens (NFTs), the 1155 Contracts allow creators to mint semi-fungible tokens with a set of flexible properties.

 The main implementation of the Zora Creator 1155 Contracts includes the following modules: